Scripture Reference: Matthew 25:1-13

 Are you ready for the second coming of Jesus?
 Some of the children might well ask you questions about the second coming.
-Although the emphasis today is on our preparedness and not the events surrounding Jesus’ return, be ready to give a straight biblical answer to any question.
+Although the emphasis today is on our preparedness and not the events surrounding Jesus’ return, be ready to answer any question with a straight biblical answer.
 Here are some scriptures to be familiar with:

-Jewish weddings in the first century often took place at the end of the harvest time fall.
+Jewish weddings in the first century often took place at the end of harvest time.
 It was often a big gathering of people.
 There was usually lots of food and drink, music and dancing.
 Guests wore special clothes (Matthew 22:11-12).

 The bride and her close friends would wait at her family home until the groom came and got her to take her to the place that would be their home.
 No one but the groom’s father knew the exact time that the groom would come.
 The “bridesmaids” had to plan ahead and be ready with their lamps whenever the bridegroom finally came.

-The lamps most commonly used in the first century were small, about the size a hand.
-Lamps were made from clay and were like shallow, covered dishes with two holes in the top.
-Olive oil was poured through the larger of the holes and a wick was placed in the smaller.
+The lamps most commonly used in the first century were small, about the size of a hand.
+Lamps were made from clay, like shallow, covered dishes with two holes in the top.
+Olive oil was poured through the larger of the holes, and a wick was placed in the smaller.
 Special care was taken to keep the wick trimmed.
-If it burned down too low then it would smoke and finally go out.
+If it burned down too low, it would smoke and finally go out.

-Five of the girls in today’s parable did not plan ahead for the wedding.
+The five foolish girls in today’s parable did not plan for the wedding.
 They should have known that it might take a while for the bridegroom to come.
 This was the normal wedding procedure.